top of page

 The Global Citizen Scholars (GCS) Program at Allegheny College (currently, on temporary hiatus) provides select first-year students with unique learning opportunities in three areas — civic engagement, global learning, and in diversity, equity, and inclusion.
 Students collaborate with their faculty co-leaders in the interdisciplinary exploration of a specific global theme, combining academic research with experiential learning in the field.

 Using readings, class discussions, community engaged learning, and the expertise of local and international panelists who work on women's issues, this cohort of Global Citizen Scholars critically unpacked what terms such as ‘empowerment’ and ‘development’ mean when considering cultural differences and the intersectionality of factors such as class and caste, religion, age, location, etc. Students are encouraged to adopt a non-ethnocentric lens in approaching readings, discussions, and fieldwork.
 Global Citizen Scholars also take a foreign language during their four years at college.
-At the end of the spring 2023 semester, students who have successfully met the GCS Program requirements will be able to use their scholarship for a study abroad experience.
+At the end of the spring 2023 semester, students who successfully met the GCS Program requirements were able to use their scholarship for a study abroad experience.

 Find out more about the Allegheny College Global Citizen Scholars 2020-2022 Cohort here.